cabanalabs/confidential-wallet/README.md

 ### Oasis Privacy Layer
 [OPL](https://github.com/oasisprotocol/sapphire-paratime/blob/main/contracts/contracts/opl/Endpoint.sol) is a message bus that allows for secure communication between the Sapphire and remote chains.

 It has been refactored to support multiple chains sending messages to the same Sapphire smart contract.

+## Security
+This code was developed for the purpose of a proof-of-concept.
+It should be considered experimental and not production ready.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+Thanks to the [Oasis Protocol Foundation](https://oasisprotocol.org/) for [Sapphire](https://oasisprotocol.org/sapphire) and the [Oasis Privacy Layer (OPL)](https://oasisprotocol.org/opl).